zeam-foundation/.github/profile/README.md

 It redistributes value through surplus, not extraction.
 It remembers everything, including the drift.

-## Access
+## Strategic Access

-ZEAM Foundation is not seeking investment.
+I am the sole inventor, owner, and backer.

+ZEAM Foundation holds the Immutable Core, Trait Manifest, and full intellectual property portfolio.

+All execution rights are exclusively licensed to ZEAM Labs, LLC.

-However I am seeking a strategic aquisition of ZEAM Labs and, by extension, the operational layer of ZEAM under the terms of the Exclusive License Agreement.
+I am seeking qualified parties interested in acquisition of ZEAM Labs under the terms of the exclusive license agreement.

-I have no board, no employees, no fundraising strategy, and no equity to allocate.
-I am simply building.
+For qualified parties seeking to initiate contact, please email:

+**info@zeam.foundation**

+Engagement requires a **$10,000,000 non-refundable access fee**.
+Details will be provided upon confirmation.

 ---

 For those who understand what ZEAM is - you will get it.
-And I am always open to talk.